Luthaf/Jumos.jl/doc/simulations/potentials.rst

 Cuttoff distance
 ^^^^^^^^^^^^^^^^

-Short range potentials are computed using a cutoff distance.
-This mean that all interactions at a longer distance are set to be zero.
+Short range potentials are computed using a cutoff distance, which means that all interactions at a longer distance are set to zero.
 The default distance is :math:`12\ A`, and this can be changed by passing a ``cutoff`` keyword argument to the ``Potential`` constructor, or to the ``add_interaction`` function.